Anchoring Businesses Through Islamic Lensby Helmy Sa'at

 This leads to the next step which is mutually beneficial for both parties involved.
 By being heard and taken seriously, this creates a deep sense of ownership of the business itself.
 By empowering employees, they are more rooted in contributing to the successes of the business.
 It is not just about collecting a monthly pay check while on the road to retirement.

 Paying it forward is an Islamic principle.
 It is about the effort to uplift which leads to the betterment of the local communities in close interactions with the business.
 In the world of global business it is popularly known as Corporate Social Responsibility (CSR).
 One familiar facet of CSR is philanthropic responsibility which encompasses funding educational programmes or supporting health initiatives in addition to donating to charitable social causes and projects.

 There are many pros for businesses to engage in CSR.
 One being stronger brand image, recognition and reputation which has the potential to drive up sales due to increased customer loyalty and support.
-However, in Islam this is not and should not be the main driving force for CSR.
-Such values and principles have always been central in Islam.

 God’s Green Earth

 An extension of CSR would be the duty to preserve the immediate natural environment.
-In Islam, we are the stewards or guardians of the Earth:
+In Islam, we are the stewards or guardians of the Earth.